-Flowers: Very small; both males and females are in dense, round clusters; typically a single cluster to a stalk, appearing with the leaves
+Flowers: Very small; both males and females in dense round clusters, typically a single cluster to a stalk, appearing with the leaves

-Fruit: A ball tightly packed with winged, 1⁄2-inch seeds, surrounded by fine hairs; maturing in late fall; dispersing in the wind in late winter
+Fruit: A ball tightly packed with winged 1⁄2 inch seeds surrounded by fine hairs; maturing in late fall, dispersing in the wind in late winter

-Bark: Distinctive "camouflage" mottling of brown, green, tan and white; peeling readily; older stems are grayish-brown and scaly
+Bark: Distinctive "camouflage" mottling of brown, green, tan and white, peeling readily; older stems gray-brown and scaly

-Twigs: Obviously zigzag, quite thick, orangish-brown; leaf scar surrounding the bud, stipular scar surrounding the twig; buds are reddish, resinous, with a single, cap-like scale
+Twigs: Obviously zigzag, quite thick, orange-brown; leaf scar surrounding the bud, stipular scar surrounding the twig; buds reddish, resinous, with a single, cap-like scale

 Values and Uses: The wood is hard and moderately strong but decays rapidly in the ground.
-It is used for chopping blocks, furniture, interior finish, particleboard, fiberboard, paper pulp and biomass
+It is used for chopping blocks, furniture, interior finish, particleboard, fiberboard, paper pulp and biomass for energy production.
+Songbirds eat the seeds.
+Large, old, hollow trees serve as roosting and den sites for wildlife.
+Sycamore's distinctive bark makes it an